deresegetachew/quote-copilot/README.md

 ### Environment Configuration

-Each app may require specific environment variables.
-Ensure you have the necessary `.env` files or configuration files (e.g., `local.config.yml`) in place before running the apps.
+The project uses a centralized configuration file located in the `libs/config` library.
+Ensure you have the `local.config.yml` file in place under `libs/config/src` before running the apps.

 ---